Julian Jeanvier: 2019–2021 and loan to Kasımpaşa

 Despite being behind Pontus Jansson and Ethan Pinnock in the pecking order when either was available, Jeanvier made 27 appearances and scored one goal during the 2019–20 season, but he did not feature during the Bees' unsuccessful playoff campaign.

 After the signing of Charlie Goode during the 2020 off-season saw Jeanvier demoted further down the pecking order, he joined Turkish Süper Lig club Kasımpaşa on loan for the duration of the 2020–21 season.
 In late October 2020, after making four appearances, he suffered a season-ending ruptured anterior cruciate ligament injury.
 In his absence, Brentford won promotion to the Premier League after victory in the 2021 Championship playoff Final.

 2021–22 season

 Jeanvier was included in Brentford's 25-man Premier League squad for the 2021–22 season and by mid-November 2021, he had returned to non-contact training.
 He made his return to non-competitive match play with Brentford B in late March 2022.
 On 10 April 2022, illness suffered by Pontus Jansson saw Jeanvier named in a matchday squad for the first time since the 2020 Championship play-off final and he remained an unused substitute during a 2–0 Premier League victory over West Ham United.
-He was an unused substitute during a five further matches before the end of the Premier League season and was released when his contract expired.
+He was an unused substitute during five further matches before the end of the Premier League season and was released when his contract expired.
 During four seasons with Brentford, Jeanvier made 58 appearances and scored six goals.